nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 # Executive summary
 Here, we analyzed 410</tag> publicly shared COVID-19 genomes.
 By comparing these viral genomes to each other, we can characterize how COVID-19 is evolving and moving around the world.
 <br><br>
-## In this report, we show that the virus is widely circulating across the globe, with evidence of local transmission on at least 4 continents.
+#### In this report, we show that the virus is widely circulating across the globe, with evidence of local transmission on at least 4 continents.
-## At this time, we urge focus on efforts to slow the spread within communities; travel bans are unlikely to be effective.
+#### At this time, we urge focus on efforts to slow the spread within communities; travel bans are less likely to be effective.
 <br><br>
 In this week's updates, we report:

-#### COVID-19 is circulating widely across Europe, with significant movement between countries
+* COVID-19 is circulating widely across Europe, with significant movement between countries
 <br><br>
-#### We identify at least 4 introductions to the UK, some with onward community transmission
+* We identify at least 4 introductions to the UK, some with onward community transmission
 <br><br>
-#### There have been a number of travel-related cases linking Iran with other parts of the world
+* There have been a number of travel-related cases linking Iran with other parts of the world
 <br><br>
-#### COVID-19 is circulating across Australia after a travel-related introduction
+* COVID-19 is circulating across Australia after a travel-related introduction
 <br><br>
-#### There have been many introductions into the U.S. to date, resulting in local transmission chains in multiple states
+* There have been many introductions into the U.S. to date, resulting in local transmission chains in multiple states
 <br><br>
-#### The outbreak continues to grow in Washington state; some cases are closely related to those from the Grand Princess cruise ship
+* The outbreak continues to grow in Washington state; some cases are closely related to those from the Grand Princess cruise ship
 <br><br>
-#### There is local circulation of COVID-19 in California
+* There is local circulation of COVID-19 in California
 <br><br>
-#### Social distancing measures should be enacted swiftly to ease the burden on healthcare systems and protect the vulnerable
+* Social distancing measures should be enacted swiftly to ease the burden on healthcare systems and protect the vulnerable
 ```